Leadership

 Beatriz L. Albornoz ’10

-Thomas Duckenfield, III
+Thomas A. Duckenfield, III

 Elizabeth R. Emerson, AIA ’92